DerekSelander/dsdump/docs/index.md

 #### File Offsets => Virtual Addresses (and back)

-The Mach-O sections provide a great insight into the virtual address as well as the file offset on disk.
+The Mach-O load command section info provide a translation into the virtual address of stuff loaded into memory and to the file offsets on disk for an image.

-Consider an extremely simple C file, **ex.c**:
+Consider the following C file, **ex.c**:

 ```c
 int SomeGlobalInt = 8;